 - Indicate a prospective submission date.

+We do not use hyperlinks or academic citations.
 Standard copyright terms apply for freelance contributions.
 Once a submission is accepted, it will undergo the standard editing process.
-We aim to pay freelancers within ten business days after the completion of the copy editing process, even if it takes longer than that to publish the material.